How Much Does It Cost to Patent a Product?

 - Your descriptions should be accurate but broad.
 Use generic terms when possible such as "fastener" as opposed to "nail."

 - The attorney fees for a simple invention such as an electrical switch, paper clip, coat hanger, diapers, earmuffs, or ice-cube tray range from $5,000 to $7,000.
 A patent search with opinion is around $1,000.

-- The attorney fees for a relatively simple invention such as an umbrella or board game range from $7,000 to $8,500 with a patent search with opinion costs around $1,250.
+- The attorney fees for a relatively simple invention such as an umbrella or board game range from $7,000 to $8,500 with costs for a patent search with opinion at around $1,250.

 - For a minimally complex invention such as a camera, lawn mower, or power hand tool, the attorney costs are between $8,500 to $10,000 with the patent search with opinion costing closer to $1,500.

 - A moderately complex invention includes cell phones and riding lawn mowers with the attorney fees ranging from $10,000 to $12,000.
 The patent search with opinion ranges from $1,500 to $1,750.

 - The attorney fees for a relatively complex invention can cost from $12,000 to $14,000 with a patent search and opinion costing as much as $2,000.
 An example of this type of invention includes a shock absorbing prosthetic device.

 - Highly complex inventions include software, business methods, and automated systems.
 These fees start at $16,000.
 The patent search with attorney opinion ranges from $2,500 to $3,000.